GoogleChrome/web.dev/src/site/content/en/blog/get-ready-for-priority-hints/index.md

 [Largest Contentful Paint (LCP)](/lcp/) is a perceptual performance metric that tracks when the largest piece of content paints on a page.
 The largest piece of content may be a [hero image](https://en.wikipedia.org/wiki/Hero_image).

 Because hero images tend to be large in terms of dimensions, they also tend to be large in terms of file size.
-Various optimization techniques—[including alternative formats](/uses-webp-images/)—can go a long way in reducing LCP, but Priority Hints may help even more.
+Various optimization techniques&mdash;[including alternative formats](/uses-webp-images/)&mdash;can go a long way in reducing LCP, but Priority Hints may help even more.

 Initially, image requests in Chromium are low priority.
 Once page layout is finished, priority may change for those requests.
 However, that initial prioritization may deprive a high-value image asset of bandwidth until the layout has been applied.
 Reprioritization may also not work well in some scenarios, such as when an H2 server suffers from buffer bloat.
-By giving a hero image an `importance` attribute value of `"high"`, the browser doesn’t have to wait until the layout has been applied to the page before reprioritizing the request for it.
+By giving a hero image an `importance` attribute value of `"high"`, the browser doesn't have to wait until the layout has been applied to the page before reprioritizing the request for it.

 For example, the [Google Flights](https://www.google.com/travel/flights) homepage has a large hero image.
 When `importance="high"` is applied to it, its LCP on a simulated 4G connection goes [from 2.7 seconds to 2 seconds](https://www.webpagetest.org/video/compare.php?tests=211006_AiDcG3_40871b05d6040112a05be4524565cf5d%2C211006_BiDcHR_bebed947f1b6607f2d97e8a899fdc36b&thumbSize=200&ival=100&end=visual).